silaspe/maths/docs/rand.md

 .

-the car's license plate said "DNAX"
+the car's license plate said "DNAX".

 .

-Goin' back to texas
+Goin' back to texas.

 .

-scratch that, I went to atlanta, then to texas
+scratch that, I went to atlanta, then to texas.

 .